Zeon8985Army/Alpha_en_Omega/README.md

 # Alpha_en_Omega
-This Project has purpose to serve a good information about people and place of Alkitab in form of web aplication.
+This Project has purpose to serve a good information about people and place of Alkitab in form of desktop aplication.